Create a multi-cloud universe

-- Ensure that your YugabyteDB nodes conform to the requirements outlined in the deployment checklist.
-This checklist also gives an idea of recommended instance types across public clouds.
+- Ensure that your YugabyteDB nodes conform to the requirements outlined in the deployment checklist, which gives an idea of recommended instance types across public clouds.

 Set up VPC peering

-You should use non-overlapping CIDR blocks for each subnet across different clouds.
+You should use non-overlapping Classless Inter-Domain Routing (CIDR) blocks for each subnet across different clouds.

 All public cloud providers enable VPN tunneling across VPCs and their subnet to enable network discovery.
-As an example, refer to this tutorial on connecting an AWS VPC to Google’s Cloud Platform over a VPN.
+As an example, see VPN between two clouds.

 Configure the on-premises cloud provider